|

 imaging CCD-Camera.
 This instrumentation has often been involved

-in international observing programs since.
 In 2007, a 40 cm telescope

-was installed to bridge the gap for the students lab until a 2 m telescope
+was installed to bridge the gap for the students lab until

-will take over on the old site of the 80 cm telescope.
-The pier and dome of the 80 cm telescope
+took over on the old site of the 80 cm telescope.
+The pier and dome of

-have been demolished and replaced by a new building with an 8.5m Baader dome (2010).
+the 80 cm telescope have been demolished and replaced by a new building

 Meteorological Conditions: